WeebIndustry/WeebJournal-frontend/README.md

 ###### 1. Setting up deploy environment

 You'll need git, NodeJS (latest LTS version), yarn installed.
-You should use UNIX styled shells for working, e.g. bash/zsh from Linux/MacOS/BSD/WSL on Windows, msys, cygwin, etc. for the hassle-less deployment.
+You should use UNIX styled shells for working, e.g. bash/zsh from Linux/MacOS/BSD/WSL on Windows, msys, cygwin, etc. for the hassle-less deployment experience.
 Windows is a little bit more inconvenient when setting up, so install it by yourself.

 Setting up NodeJS for: